asad-mahmood1/LMDSX/Lab 2/README.md

 1. Create an RStudio project from a Git repository
 1. Establish a connection to DB2 Warehouse
 1. Query, explore and visualize data in an R notebook
-1. Use ggplot2 to create bar plots of several of the columns in an R dataframe
+1. Use ggplot2 to create bar plots of several columns in an R dataframe
 1. Close the database connection
 1. Leverage shiny to create and run a web application
-1. Interact with the shiny web web application by runnng it externally
+1. Interact with the shiny web web application by running it externally

 ## Instructions: